A Brief History of Creativity at UEA

-The Sainsbury Centre of Visual Arts houses the UEA’s School of Art History and World Art Studies and the Sainsbury Research Unit for the Arts of Oceania, Africa and the Americas, with close links to the Sainsbury Institute for the Study of Japanese Arts and Cultures.
+The Sainsbury Centre houses the UEA’s School of Art History and World Art Studies and the Sainsbury Research Unit for the Arts of Oceania, Africa and the Americas, with close links to the Sainsbury Institute for the Study of Japanese Arts and Cultures.
 Over the decades, research activity has grown around the collections and the Centre has established a national reputation as a centre for learning, dedicated equally to engaging the University’s population and a wider public of all ages.

 British Centre for Literary Translation founded

 Founded by W.G.
 Sebald, UEA’s British Centre for Literary Translation has taken on the challenge of working beyond cultural and linguistic boundaries to champion translation as a distinctive activity and professional practice; it is the is the leading centre for the study and support of literary translation in the UK.

 UEA researchers have focused new attention on the translator’s ‘creative interference’ and the co-creative role translators play in bringing important texts to new audiences.
 In 2020, the novel 'The Discomfort of Evening' won the International Booker Prize, shared between its Dutch author Marieke Lucas Rijneveld and translator and UEA alumnus Michele Hutchison.

 Norwich Research Park launches